SAP/node-rfc/doc/installation.md

 Startrfc Version: 2018-08-15
 ```

-The output like below, shows that either 32 bit NWRFC SDK is installed on 64 bit system, or NWRFC SDK for another platform is installed:
+Another test, using `rfcexec` command, will fail if either 32 bit NWRFC SDK is installed on 64 bit system, or NWRFC SDK for another platform is installed:

 ```shell
 ./rfcexec